High-density hard-core model on $\mathbb{Z}^2$ and norm equations in ring $\mathbb{Z} [{\sqrt[6]{-1}}]$

 Furthermore, we analyze the values $D^2$ with non-uniqueness.
 For some $D^2$ all M-triangles are ${\bbR}^2$-congruent but not $\bbZ^2$-congruent (Class B0).
 For other values of $D^2$ there exist non-${\bbR}^2$-congruent M-triangles, with different collections of side-lengths (Class B1).
 Moreover, there are values $D^2$ for which both cases occur (Class B2).
-The phase diagram for Classes B0, B1, B2 is determined by {\it dominant} ground states (referred to as stable in \cite{Z}).
+The large-fugacity phase diagram for Classes B0, B1, B2 is determined by {\it dominant} ground states.

+Thus, for all classes but Class S, we show the non-uniqueness of Gibbs measures and hence, establish the existence of a phase transition.
 Algebraically, all classes A, B0-B2 are described in terms of {\it cosets} in $\bbZ[{\sqrt[6]{-1}}]$ by the group of units.